-SUBJECT MATTER: SB 1937, HA 1, revises the Illinois Pension Code by implementing a new State funding plan targeting 100% funding by FY 2049 and introducing a 20-year layered amortization for the five State systems.
+SUBJECT MATTER: SB 1937, as amended by HA 2, revises the Illinois Pension Code by implementing a new State funding plan targeting 90% funding by FY 2045, 100% funding by FY 2049, and introducing a 20-year layered amortization for the five State systems.
 The bill also creates additional State contributions from the Pension Stabilization Fund to make extra pension payments from FY 2030 to FY 2049.
-Additionally, the bill modifies Tier 2 benefits, adjusting Final Average Salary calculations, normal retirement age, and early retirement penalties.
+Additionally, the bill modifies Tier 2 benefits, adjusting final average salary calculations, normal and early retirement eligibilities, early retirement penalties, and the Cost of Living Adjustment (COLA).
 More detail is provided below.